Pearson-Advance/edx-platform/docs/decisions/0005-lti-provider-1.3-spec-support.rst

       outcomes.send_score_update(assignment, weighted_score)

-This process for calculating and sending scores will be the same for LTI 1.3, the only difference beign, of using the pylti1.3 Grade utility for AGS to send score updates to the tool.
+This process for calculating and sending scores will be the same for LTI 1.3, the only difference being, of using the pylti1.3 Grade utility for AGS to send score updates to the tool.

 How to use IMS LTI Tool Consumer emulator